threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/overview.md

 ## The `WheelchairReplicant` add-on

-WheelchairReplicants are best controlled via the [`WheelchairReplicant`](../../python/add_ons/wheelchair_replicant.md) add-on.
+Wheelchair Replicants are best controlled via the [`WheelchairReplicant`](../../python/add_ons/wheelchair_replicant.md) add-on.
 Like all other add-ons, the `WheelchairReplicant` add-on decomposes into low-level TDW commands but, given the complexity of the agent, we recommend that you *always* use the `WheelchairReplicant` add-on rather than directly manipulating the agent with low-level commands.

 Adding a Wheelchair Replicant to a scene is simple: